Mopelade/Maven-Toys-Analysis/README.md

 Residential: 45.76%
 Downtown: 43.74%
 This underscores the strong performance of Electronics, particularly in airport locations, where it achieves the highest profit margin.

+# Can you find any seasonal trends or patterns in the sales data?
+### Revenue and Profit Highlights:

+In December, the business experienced a peak in revenue exceeding $877k, accompanied by a notable profit of $246k in the year 2017.
+Contrastingly, in 2018, March emerged as the most revenue-generating month, surpassing $884k, resulting in a commendable profit of over $232k.
+Seasonal Trends:

+Despite the revenue and profit variations in different months, the analysis suggests that there is no evident seasonal pattern.
+This lack of distinct seasonal trends implies that the business's performance is not significantly influenced by specific times of the year.